Australian Floorcare Guide

 Wood Floor finishes

-Oil: The wood is impregnated with natural oils to give a water resistant finish.
-To maintain the finish re-apply the specified oil product.
-For an optimum gloss surface use a polisher fitted with standard (in conjunction with further oil treatment or diamond pads).
+Oil: Oil finishes penetrate the wood, providing a natural, water-resistant surface.
+To maintain the floor’s appearance and protection, reapply the manufacturer’s recommended oil product as needed.For an optimum gloss surface use a polisher fitted with standard (in conjunction with further oil treatment or diamond pads).

 Back to top

-Laminate Flooring Care
+Laminate Floor Care

 Back to top

-Ceramic and Stone Flooring Care
+Polished Concrete, Ceramic and Stone Floor Care

 Care and cleaning of ceramic and porcelain tiled floors